Shtokhman/parallel_LA_library/README.md

 A couple of the examples are situated right inside the main.cpp, so as you could analogically make other calculations For the source code look into matrix.cpp and matrix.hpp files.

+© Created by Shtokhman Yuriy, Taras Hrytsiv and Anna Hayda.